sourcebots/labs/electronics/sections/analogue.md

 $$\text{Resolution} = \frac{5}{1024}$$

 This gives the resolution of the ADC as 4.9mV.
-This function of the Arduino can be accessed using the **analogread(analogpin)** function on anything connected to the Arduino's dedicated analogue pins.
-Your Arduino has 6 such pins, noted by A0, A1, A2, A3, A4 and A5.
+Your Arduino has 6 dedicated analogue pins, noted by A0, A1, A2, A3, A4 and A5.
 This may be useful for some of your sensors, as some of them do not return a digital value, and instead return a range of analogue values, particularly if you need more detail from the sensors than simply on or off.

 ## Potential Dividers
 A potential divider is a circuit that consists of 2 or more resistors.
 This is useful for bringing a voltage that is out of range of your Arduino down to a lower voltage which is in range, for your robot, this will typically be reducing a signal from 5V to 3.3V.
 Here, Ohm's law causes a drop in voltage across the first resistor (R1) which is proportional to its resistance, This leaves the second resistor (R2) to drop the remaining voltage.